What is escape velocity?

 It is expressed in m/s and escape velocity of earth is 11,200 m/s.

-Escape velocity formula is applied in finding escape velocity of anybody or planet, if mass and radius is known.
+Escape velocity formula is applied in finding escape velocity of any body or any planet, if mass and radius is known.

 Radius R = 7149 Km